STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 To address this issue, a deliver-before-deadline transport service can be provided, which is the goal of the Deadline-aware Transport Protocol (DTP) proposed in {{!I-D.draft-shi-quic-dtp}}.
 DTP leverages stream-level scheduling, active stream canceling, and redundancy coding to prioritize urgent data and prevent outdated data from blocking later data.

 This document proposes the behavior of deadline-aware actions on MoQ relay nodes, extending the basic MoQ relay to provide deliver-before-deadline transmission.
-The relay design utilizes scheduling, data canceling, and redundancy coding to decrease queuing time, prevent unnecessary re-transmission of overdue data, and ultimately reduce end-to-end latency.
+The relay design utilizes data scheduling, data canceling, and redundancy coding to decrease queuing time, prevent unnecessary re-transmission of overdue data, and ultimately reduce end-to-end latency.
 By providing better data delivery strategies, MoQ relays with deadline-aware actions can significantly enhance overall user experience in media transport.

 # Conventions and Definitions